cis241-f20/class-material/piazza-faq.md

    code or solutions in order to ask your question (basically don't give away the answer in a public post).

+If you are more comfortable,
+you always have the opportunity to post your question anonymously to your classmates.

 ## What makes a good question?

-A good question is oen that clearly describes the issue (what the problem is or what you don't understand), what you have tried so far, and what you are currently thinking.
+A good question is one that clearly describes the issue (what the problem is or what you don't understand), what you have tried so far, and what you are currently thinking.
 Without knowing what a student is thinking, it's hard to identify what they are misunderstanding.